perchouli/codernitydb/docs/database_indexes.rst

     a > 1: 1, None
     a, None

-* and optionally body for *make_key* (if you don't provide it, it will be generated automaticlly and set to return key value as it is):
+* and optionally body for *make_key* (if you don't provide it, it will be generated automatically and set to return key value as it is):

 ::